-I. COMMITTEE COMPOSITION AND SELECTION
+A. COMMITTEE COMPOSITION AND SELECTION

-- A. There shall be a committee known as the Committee on Academic Integrity ("the Committee"), which shall be composed of seven members: three students, three faculty members, and the Associate Dean for Academics. - 1.
-The Dean shall appoint three members to serve on the Committee. - 2.
-The student body shall elect the student representatives to the Committee for oneyear terms.
-To be eligible for election, a student must be in good academic standing and shall not have been convicted of a violation of this Code. - B. If an alternate is required for a faculty position, the same process described in I(A)(1) shall be used.
+- 1. There shall be a committee known as the Committee on Academic Integrity ("the Committee"), which shall be composed of six members: two students, three faculty members, and the Associate Dean for Academics. - a.
+The Dean shall appoint three members to serve on the Committee. - b.
+The SBA Vice-President shall appoint two students for one-year terms.
+To be eligible for appointment, a student must be in good academic standing and shall not have been convicted of a violation of this Code. - 2.
+If an alternate is required for a faculty position, the same process described in A.1.a. shall be used.
 If an alternate is required for a student position, the SBA President shall serve as an alternate.
 If the SBA President is unable to serve, the SBA Vice-President shall serve as an alternate.
 If both the SBA President and SBA Vice-President are unable to serve, the Dean shall appoint a faculty member.
 If an alternate is required for the Associate Dean for Academics, the Dean shall appoint an alternate.
-Unless specifically authorized by the Dean, however, the Dean's replacement for the Associate Dean for Academics will not carry the duties provided for in III(C)(12) and/or V(G). - C. The accused may petition the Committee for the recusal of any Committee member for good cause.
-If a member of the Committee is recused or recuses himself or herself, then an alternate will be appointed in accordance with I(B) above. - D. A Committee member may voluntarily withdraw from participation in a hearing for good cause.
-In that event, an alternate will be appointed in accordance with I(B) above.
+Unless specifically authorized by the Dean, however, the Dean's replacement for the Associate Dean for Academics will not carry the duties provided for in XVII.C.1 and/or XVII.E.7. - 3.
+The accused may petition the Committee for the recusal of any Committee member for good cause.
+If a member of the Committee is recused or recuses himself or herself, then an alternate will be appointed in accordance with A.2. above.

+4. A Committee member may voluntarily withdraw from participation in a hearing for good cause.
+In that event, an alternate will be appointed in accordance with A.2. above.

-II.
-COMPLAINT AND PRELIMINARY INVESTIGATION
+B. COMPLAINT AND PRELIMINARY INVESTIGATION